 When it comes to lowering your taxable income, you are your best advocate.

 Families with dependent children may be eligible to claim a credit of up to $2,000 per qualifying child under the Child Tax Credit.
-Effective this year, the tax-reform law increased the modified adjusted gross income phaseout limit for joint filers to $400,000 from $110,000, making it easier for many families to qualify.
+The tax-reform law increased the modified adjusted gross income phaseout limit for joint filers to $400,000 from $110,000, making it easier for many families to qualify.
 The phaseout limit for all other filers is $200,000.
 Additionally, a non-refundable credit of $500 is provided for certain non-child dependents.

 If you paid for someone to care for your child, spouse, or dependent so you could work or look for a job, you may be able to claim the Child and Dependent Care Credit.
 The amount of the credit is a percentage of the amount of work-related expenses you paid to a caregiver, and is based on your income.
 Total expenses may not exceed $3,000 for one child or dependent or $6,000 for two or more qualifying individuals, and the amount of your credit is between 20 percent and 35 percent of allowable expenses.

 Low- to moderate-income taxpayers, especially families, should also check to see if they can claim the valuable Earned Income Tax Credit.
-For the current filing year (2018), the maximum credit for those with no children is $519, while those with one child may receive a credit of $3,461, two children $5,716, and three or more children $6,431.
+For tax year 2019, the maximum credit for those with no children is $529, while those with one child may receive a credit of $3,526, two children $5,828, and three or more children $6,557.
 To qualify, you must meet certain federal requirements and file a tax return, even if you owe no taxes.

 Similarly, those paying for higher education expenses may be able to claim one of two tax credits: the American Opportunity Tax Credit, which provides up to $2,500 in tax credits on qualifying education expenses, or the Lifetime Learning Credit, which may be as high as $2,000 per eligible student.
 You cannot claim both credits for the same student in the same year.